 - For service API unpublish, the previously selected AEF as topology hiding entry point and the associated service API information at the CAPIF core function (API registry) are removed.

 3. The CCF sends the API topology notify to the AEF selected as the entry point for service API invocation.
-The service API identification and the AEF which provides the service API are included.
+The service API identification and the AEF(s) information which provides the service API details are included.

 4. Upon receiving the notification, the AEF stores the received information for further service API invocation request forwarding if the action in the API topology notify indicates "created" or removes the stored API forwarding information if the action in the API topology notify indicates "revoked".